NBISweden/workshop-scRNAseq/labs/seurat_analysis.md

 -   "tobit" : Tobit-test for differential gene expression (Trapnell et al., Nature Biotech, 2014)
 -   "poisson" : Likelihood ratio test assuming an underlying poisson distribution.
 Use only for UMI-based datasets
 -   "negbinom" : Likelihood ratio test assuming an underlying negative binomial distribution.
 Use only for UMI-based datasets
--   "MAST : GLM-framework that treates cellular detection rate as a covariate (Finak et al, Genome Biology, 2015)
+-   "MAST" : GLM-framework that treates cellular detection rate as a covariate (Finak et al, Genome Biology, 2015)
--   "DESeq2 : DE based on a model using the negative binomial distribution (Love et al, Genome Biology, 2014)
+-   "DESeq2" : DE based on a model using the negative binomial distribution (Love et al, Genome Biology, 2014)

 ``` r
 # find all genes that defines cluster1, we comare cluster1 to all the other clusters.